-The Intersegmental General Education Transfer Curriculum (IGETC) is a series of courses offered in the California community colleges for students who plan to transfer to baccalaureate-level institutions.
-There are two options: UC and CSU.:
+The Intersegmental General Education Transfer Curriculum (IGETC) and the CSU Lower-Division Breadth are series of courses offered in the California community colleges for students who plan to transfer to baccalaureate-level institutions.
+There are three options: UC IGETC, CSU IGETC, and CSU Lower-Division Breadth.:

-- UC Completion of the UC IGETC will satisfy all requirements for areas I, III, IV, and V in the PUC baccalaureate general education package EXCEPT for requirement I.B, Oral Communication.
-Students who complete the UC IGETC will still be required to meet this requirement. - CSU Completion of the CSU IGETC will satisfy all requirements for areas I, III, IV, and V in the PUC baccalaureate general education package.
+- UC Completion of the UC IGETC will satisfy all requirements for areas I, III, IV, V, and VIII in the PUC baccalaureate general education package EXCEPT for requirement I.B, Oral Communication.
+Students who complete the UC IGETC will still be required to meet this requirement. - CSU Completion of the CSU IGETC and the CSU Lower-Division Breadth will satisfy all requirements for areas I, III, IV, and V in the PUC baccalaureate general education package.

-Students who complete the IGETC will still be required to meet all requirements for areas II, VI, VII, and VIII in the PUC baccalaureate general education package.
+Students who complete the IGETC or the CSU Lower-Division Breadth will still be required to meet all requirements for areas II, VI, VII, and VIII in the PUC baccalaureate general education package.

-Completion of the IGETC must be certified by a community college counselor and submitted to Pacific Union College with the student's final transcript prior to the first term of enrollment.
+Completion of the IGETC or CSU Lower-Division Breadth must be certified by a community college counselor and submitted to Pacific Union College with the student's final transcript prior to the first term of enrollment.